winitzki/scall/tutorial/programming_dhall.md

   { _1 = 3, _2 = 5},
 ]
 ```
-We find that the `zip` function performs a different operation than we may have expected: it is a `zip` derived from the monadic `bind` function of lists.
+We find that the `zip` function performs a different operation than we may have expected: it is a `zip` derived from the standard monadic `bind` function of lists.
-This is nevertheless a lawful operation that satisfies the laws of applicative functors.
+Nevertheless, this `zip`  operation   satisfies the laws of applicative functors.

 Below in the chapter "Applicative type constructors and their combinators" we will see how to implement other ways of zipping non-empty lists.

 ### Size and depth of generic Church-encoded data